-Abdominal Massage Information and Videos
+Abdominal Massage Benefits and Techniques

 Why abdominal massage?
 Well, you do have four layers of muscles in your abdomen, and that doesn't include the diaphragm, which lies directly under the rib cage, or the psoas, which is under those four muscles (rectus abdominis, external obliques, internal obliques, and tranverse abdominis).